Gaussian quadrature rules for composite highly oscillatory integrals: Concluding remarks

 \section{Concluding remarks}

 In this paper, we proposed two Gaussian quadrature rules for computing composite highly oscillatory integrals of the form \eqref{CHOI}.
 The idea of the first Gaussian quadrature rule is to treat the oscillatory part $(g\circ \phi_{\omega})(x)$ as the weight function and then construct a Gaussian quadrature rule for computing the integrals.
 We showed that this quadrature is guaranteed by the classical theories of orthogonal polynomials and its nodes and weights can be computed efficiently using tools of numerical linear algebra.
+We proved that the quadrature nodes have an interesting property that they converge to the Legendre points at the rate $O(\omega^{-1})$ as $\omega\rightarrow\infty$.
 Moreover, we presented a rigorous convergence analysis of this Gaussian quadrature rule and showed that its convergence rate depends solely on the regularity of $f(x)$.
 To develop a method for computing \eqref{CHOI} such that its accuracy improves as $\omega$ increases, we further proposed the second Gaussian quadrature rule based on the asymptotic analysis of the integrals \eqref{CHOI} developed in \cite{Iserles2011}.
 In this case, however, the Gaussian quadrature rule is constructed with respect to a sign-changing function and its existence can not be guaranteed.
 We explored numerically the behavior of the quadrature nodes and presented some experimental observations, including the trajectories of the zeros and the convergence rate of the zeros to the endpoints as $\omega\rightarrow\infty$.
 Based on these observations, we showed that the asymptotic error estimate of an $n$-point Gaussian quadrature rule is $O(\omega^{-n-1})$ and thus the accuracy of the Gaussian quadrature rule improves rapidly as $\omega$ increases.